Revisiting Storey v. Meijer, Inc.: The Effect of Unemployment Decisions on Other Employment Claims

 The ruling in Storey v Meijer, Inc. has remained the law in Michigan for over 20 years.
 An employer either winning or losing an unemployment appeal should not evaluate that decision as a measure of how that former employee may prevail before a court or other administrative agency.
 Although it is important to fully represent the reasons why a former employee should be ineligible for unemployment compensation, a ruling in favor of the employee does not mean he or she will be equally successful in any other employment related legal proceeding.

-If you have any questions about unemployment matters or the interplay between unemployment claims and employment-related litigation, please contact any member of Varnum's Labor and Employment Practice Group in Grand Rapids or Kalamazoo.
+If you have any questions about unemployment matters or the interplay between unemployment claims and employment-related litigation, please contact any member of Varnum's Labor and Employment Practice Team.